jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

         new caries appear, in cases of advanced periodontal disease or when the tooth cracks and suffers a small fracture.
 Any of these situations could lead to a Reinfection.</p>\n"
-    - question: Are teeth that have undergone root canal treatment more fragile?
+    - question: Are teeth that have undergone Root Canal Treatments more fragile?
       answer: "<p>Undoubtedly!
 The loss of tooth coronal structure and pulp mechanoreceptors make them less flexible, less resistant and more susceptible to fracture.
-        That is why its permanence and longevity will depend on its adequate and immediate reconstruction.</p>\n"
+        That is why their permanence and longevity will depend on their adequate and immediate reconstruction.</p>\n"
     - question: How long can I stay without the definitive restoration?
       answer: "<p>The shortest possible time.
 As long as an endodontic treated tooth is not restored, it will be prone to fracture and reinfection.
 In those cases